-We pair low-income children, ages birth to first grade, with a Community Health nurse and Family Case manager who assist in the coordination of health care (accessing medical services, management of chronic conditions, and preventative services such as dental varnishes, healthy eating and exercise).
-CHIP services also include developmental education, kindergarten preparation and regular child assessment and monitoring.
-Our families receive services like anticipatory child development guidance, employment and education support, parent meetings and transportation, all of which work to build parenting capacity and to provide support to families as they set and reach goals and move toward self-sufficiency.
-CHIP also offers supplemental case management that target specific needs: Prenatal Case Management, Mental Health Case Management, and Asthma Case Management.
+We pair low-income children, birth to first-grade entry, with a Community Health Nurse and Family Case Manager for health care coordination (help accessing needed medical services, assistance with the management of chronic conditions, and preventive services like fluoride dental varnish); developmental education, kindergarten preparation and regular child assessment and monitoring.
+Their families receive services like anticipatory child development guidance, employment and education support, parent meetings and transportation.
+These services work to help build parenting capacity and to provide support to families as they set and reach goals and move toward self-sufficiency.
+CHIP is the only home visiting program nationally to provide a comprehensive medical focus that includes adult and child counseling, asthma and dental components.